asmodeus812/elearning/java-se-study/java-ocp/3-generics-and-collections.md

-`The general rule of thumb is that most real world cases have a natural order to them, meaning that the Comparable interface can be used, in exceptional cases the Compartor interface can be used as a substitute, to make certain customized sorting or ordering decisions.`
+`The general rule of thumb is that most real world cases have a natural order to them, meaning that the Comparable interface can be used, in exceptional cases the Compartor interface can be used as a substitute, to make certain customized sorting or ordering decisions, based on specific criteria.`

 ## Stream